Backups¶

 Before you start¶

-What happens during a restore¶
+What happens during restore¶

-- The backup file is validated.
+- Backup file is validated

-- All existing data is deleted.
+- All existing data is deleted

-- Backup data is written to the database.
+- Backup data is written to the database

-- Failed login attempts are reset to zero.
+- Failed login attempts reset to zero

 Cross-instance restores¶